slaclab/epicsarchiver_automation/README.md

 # epicsarchiver_automation
-A set of scripts that can be used to automate maintenance of an EPICS Archiver Appliance.
+A set of python scripts that can be used to automate maintenance of an EPICS Archiver Appliance.

 ### Background
 The EPICS Archiver Appliance is an archiver for EPICS control systems that seeks to archive millions of PVs.